Graduate Programs Frequently Asked Questions & Deadlines

 International students can find more information by visiting the Center for International Education’s Website at: http://www4.uwm.edu/cie/futurestudents/

-Graduate Records Exam (GRE) is required for all domestic and international applicants except for those applying to MS in Computer Science.
+Graduate Records Exam (GRE) is required for all domestic and international applicants except for those applying to the MS in Computer Science, for which the GRE is recommended, but not required.
 Have test results sent to UWM using code 1473, submit a copy to CEAS Graduate Programs Office or include a copy with application documents.

 Go to www.epantherid.uwm.edu to receive your ePantherID and activate your account.
 You will need your UWM campus ID#: xxx-xx-xxxx.
 To check the status of your application online go to the main UWM website www.uwm.edu and click “PAWS,” below the yellow bar at the top of the page.
 Please note: your PAWS account may not be accessible for 24 hours after applying.